DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/editing/editColumnName.md

 ---
 This option can only be used if **editing**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#mode) is *"cell"* or *"batch"*.

-Use this option to check if a user edits an item as done in this example:
+The following example checks if a user edits a cell:

     $(function() {
         $("#dataGridContainer").dxDataGrid({